fReEFLEX/fReEFLEX-GUI/README.md

 - Measure System latency using a real mouse.

 The difference between these two measurements tells you how long it took the mouse to detect a state change of the hardware switch and send a signal to your computer.
-> Given that your mouse also runs at 1000Hz polling rate the difference should not be more than 1-2ms for a gaming mouse.
+>Given that your mouse also runs at 1000Hz polling rate the difference should not be more than 1-2ms for a gaming mouse.

+### 6. Light frequency
+This mode measures the frequency of pulsed light sources like backlight strobing on a monitor or dimmed LED lights.
+>The light sensor runs at 50 kHz, thus the absolute maximum frequency it can measure is 25 kHz.

-### 6. Saving results
+### 7. Saving results
 Click on **save CSV** to generate a CSV containing recorded events.
-> ⚠️ values in CSV are microseconds
+>⚠️ values in CSV are microseconds

 ## Tips
 - Fire at least 100 clicks to get reliable results.
   >HID protocol uses a fixed polling rate.
 At 1000Hz polling rate every click naturally has a 0-1ms latency before being recognized by your system.
 You want this to average out aswell as other fluctuations happening on your system.

-- use fast auto fire function in online games at your own risk, it might get you banned!
+- Use fast auto fire function in online games at your own risk, it might get you banned!
 Make use of training modes etc.

-- to find the optimal settings for fast paced online games not only optimize for lowest input latency but also for a low fluctuation (std)
+- To find the optimal settings for fast paced online games predictability is important!
+Do not only optimize for lowest latency but also for low fluctuation (std).

-- when measuring with a real mouse
+- When measuring with a real mouse
     - You can run the UI on a different system.
     - If your mouse supports changing polling rate you can observe the effect of that using the [System latency mode](#5-system-latency-mode).